mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/project-deployments/index.md

 ### Creating GitOps Source

-Once the secret is created, you should be able to view it under the `Secrets` tab.
+Once the secret is created, you can also view it under the `Secrets` tab.
 Go ahead and configure the GitOps source backed by this secret:

 ![Create GitOps Source](/dkp/kommander/1.3/img/project-cd-gitops-source-create.png)

 While the `username` and `password` are mandatory fields, SCM details default to `github` if unspecified.
 It takes a few seconds for the GitOps Source to be reconciled and the manifests from the SCM repository at the given path to be federated to attached clusters.
-Once this is completed, you should be able to see the relevant manifests in the attached clusters.
+Once this is completed, you will see the relevant manifests in the attached clusters.

 Once the manifests are federated there are various commands that can be executed from the CLI to check the federation status.

-On the manager cluster, check for your `FederatedKustomization` and `FederatedGitRepository` resources and their status fields should look closely to:
+On the manager cluster, check for your `FederatedKustomization` and `FederatedGitRepository` resources and their status fields will look like:

 ```bash
 $ kubectl get federatedkustomization -n<PROJECT_NAMESPACE> <GITOPS_SOURCE_NAME> -oyaml